erigontech/erigon/README.md

 # There is 4 domains: account, storage, code, commitment
 ```

-### E3 can store state on fast disk and history on slow disk
+### E3 can store state on fast disk and history on cheap disk

 If you can afford store datadir on 1 nvme-raid - great.
 If can't - it's possible to store history on cheap drive.